-If you’re a driven, creative individual who is a current or aspiring entrepreneur, you likely need some money to start or grow your venture.
+If you’re a driven individual who is a current or aspiring entrepreneur, you likely need some money to start or grow your venture.
 Fortunately, there are a number of business loans at your disposal.
 The types of small business loans you take out will highly depend on your industry and the nature of your business, which we'll explain further in this post.
 Before starting the loan application process, we suggest evaluating different types of business loans.

 - Working capital loans: While many business loans are taken out to buy long-term assets like equipment, working capital loans are designed to finance the everyday operations of a business.
 A working capital loan can help you order food and beverage ingredients, make payroll, and avoid cash flow gaps that are common in the food service industry.

-- Traditional bank loans: Most people are surprised to find out that banks will lend money to fund food service businesses.
-Although a bank loan isn’t the quickest way to obtain financing as it can take several months, it may come with a low interest rate.
+- Traditional bank loans: Most people are surprised to find out that banks will lend money to food service businesses.
+Although a bank loan isn’t the quickest way to obtain financing, it may come with a low interest rate.
 If your credit report reveals that you have good or excellent credit and you don’t mind waiting to apply for a small business loan, this may be a good option.

 - Construction loans: With a construction loan, you can finance the hefty costs that come with building or renovating a hotel or other hospitality business facility.
-If you go this route, you’ll work with your lender to create a draw schedule.
+If you select this type of loan, you’ll work with your business lender to create a draw schedule.

 - Bridge loans: Hence their name, bridge loans are designed to bridge the gap between when you start a project and finish it.
 If you take out a bridge loan, you can expect a higher interest rate as it is considered to be a riskier financing option.